Run Your First LLM Eval

 from deepeval.test_case import LLMTestCase

-# Initialize and pull your dataset from Confident AI
+# Pull your dataset from Confident AI

 dataset = EvaluationDataset()

-# Process each golden in your dataset
+# Loop through each golden

 for goldens in dataset.goldens: